RemigiusL/Testcafe-Keyword-Driven/README.md

 ## Logger rendering

-- this logger embeds all information about the execution as a html report, making the generated html file completely autonomous.
+- this logger embeds all information about the execution as a html report, making the generated html file completely autonomous with suite of logs, Screenshots, .mp4.

 ## Mail rendering